All Episodes

 Let me give you a quote from early in the piece by a guy named Jared Bernstein, who until last year was an economic advisor to the White House.

-He said Apple is an example of why it's so hard to create middle class jobs in the U.S. now.
+He said, Apple is an example of why it's so hard to create middle-class jobs in the U.S. now.

 If that's the pinnacle of capitalism, we should be worried.

-Apple's an example why we can't create middle class jobs.
+Apple's an example why we can't create middle-class jobs.

 So here's Steve Jobs, Apple, big Obama supporter.

-Here comes the regime going after Apple for not making iPhones in America against the New York Times on the case.
+Here comes the regime going after Apple for not making iPhones in America.

 But I wanted to give you an example here of the difference in private sector and public sector.

-We got questions all the time.
+We get questions all the time.

-Well there are two reasons.
+Well, there are two reasons.

 One of the reasons is something that I learned when I had my two books out.